expresspigeon/blog/src/content/kb/editor/adding-buttons.md

 ![](images/Selection_878.png)

-> When embedding a button to a text block, you can only edit its properties when inserting.
+> When embedding a button to a text block, you can only edit its properties while inserting.
-> If a button is added as a standalone content block, you can edit its properties any time after.
+> If a button is added as a standalone content block, you can edit its properties at any time.